gamefolk/gamefolk.org/gamefolk/templates/guide/guide.md

   of GameBoy registers and hardware behavior.
 * [SDCC Manual]: Documentation for SDCC in the case that you would like to compile your code directly (that is, without use of the SDCC frontend).
+* [GBDK Libraries Documentation]: Guide to GBDK library functions and various tips
+* [GBDK page on GbdevWiki]: Some useful documentation of the compiler, assembler, and linker

 ## Installation
 Before beginning, please ensure that you have installed the toolkit properly